Customer Onboarding: 19 Amazing Ideas to Better Onboard Customers

 15. Give the customer access to exclusive content.

 Another way to better onboard a customer is to give the customer access to exclusive content.
-This could include helpful guides, behind-the-scenes videos, or even early access to new products or features.
+This could include helpful guides, behind-the-scenes videos, or early access to new products or features.

-By giving the customer something that they can’t get anywhere else, you’ll help them better understand your product or service and create a sense of loyalty and exclusivity that will encourage them to stick with your company in the long run.
+By giving the customer something they can’t get anywhere else, you’ll help them better understand your product or service and create a sense of loyalty and exclusivity that will encourage them to stick with your company in the long run.

 16. Offer a money-back guarantee.